 In extreme cases or if the flea infestation is deal with an animal can actually damage its own skin from all that scratching.
 Some dogs even take to biting in an effort to relieve themselves.
 The infected area can develop into red painful sores.
 This is commonly seen on dogs at the base of their tails.

 The condition can progress to a pimply sores, inflammation and hair loss.
 If the infestation continues unchecked the skin can become thicker and dark mostly along the back and base of the animal’s tail.
-At this point the animal is in pure agony.

 Bed Bug Bites

 Bed Bugs also feed on blood to survive.
 They aren’t commonly found on dogs or cats but they will move there if they cannot find a human host.
 On dogs and cats bed bug bites can cause irritating pink welts.

 They cause itching and in some cases allergic reaction.
 When animals suffer from a bed bug infestation they may cause blisters, rashes and hair loss.

 Unlike fleas bed bugs prefer cool temperatures and are unlikely to live long on an animal with hair that’s meant to keep the animal warm, which means that they will hop onto the next warm blooded creature.